On the facet pivot simplex method for linear programming: Introduction

-Another obvious advantage of using the general formulation considered by the facet pivot method, from a computational point of view, is that one does not need to convert inequality constraints into equality constraints and avoids introducing unnecessary and possibly many slack variables.
-Using this formulation, the problem size is significantly smaller than the problem size of the standard LP problem.
+Another obvious computational advantage of using the general formulation considered by the facet pivot method is that one does not need to convert inequality constraints into equality constraints which avoids introducing unnecessary slack variables.
+Using this formulation, the problem size is significantly smaller than the problem size of the standard LP problem, especially when the original problem has many inequality constraints.
 It is also more natural to handle lower and upper bound constraints and free variables.
-In addition, numerical tests show that the facet pivot simplex method is more efficient than Dantzig's most negative rule algorithm for general LP problems.
+Moreover, the facet pivot method with the general form does no need a possibly very expensive Phase I process (the Phase I process of dual vertex simplex method may be cheap for some problems but not always) to find a starting point.